 The Dyslexia Association of Ireland (DAI) has a team of educational psychologists who provide assessments for both dyslexia and dyscalculia at our national office in Dublin city centre.
 We work with children, young people and adults.

 As a result of COVID-19, we are currently offering online assessments for dyslexia.
-Unfortunately we are not able to offer dyscalculia assessments online.
+Unfortunately, we are not able to offer dyscalculia assessments online but will resume these as soon as it is safe to return to in-person assessments.

 DAI educational psychologists take a contextualised approach to assessment and take account of relevant background information from family, schools, colleges, employers or any other relevant sources.